PDFs by language

 The average American is exposed to about 3 mSv (millisieverts) of radiation from natural sources over the course of a year.
 (A millisievert is a measure of radiation exposure.)
 But background radiation exposure varies throughout the United States, and the world.

-The largest source of background radiation (about 2mSv per year) is radon, a natural gas found in our homes.
+The largest source of background radiation (typically about 2 mSv per year) is radon, a natural gas found in our homes.
 Radon levels vary greatly from one part of the country to another.

 Location also plays a role because the earth’s atmosphere blocks some cosmic rays.
 This means being at a higher altitude increases a person’s exposure.
 So, people living in the higher parts of New Mexico and Colorado are exposed to more radiation per year (about 1.5 mSv more) than people living closer to sea level.
 And a 10-hour airline flight increases cosmic ray exposure by about 0.03 mSv.